USS General William Weigel: Vietnam War

 She was reacquired by the Navy 18 August 1965 and assigned to MSTS as the Navy bolstered its support forces for the Vietnam War.
 On 9 December 1965 she departed US Army Oakland California Terminal with elements of the 20th Engineer Battalion arriving at Cam Ranh Bay on 1 January 1966.
 She departed US Naval Base San Diego on 18 February 1966 with elements of 3rd Battalion, 1st Regiment, 3rd Marine Division, arriving at US Naval Base Pearl Harbor Hawaii on 5 March.
 The following day she was boarded by elements of the 25th Infantry Division at Pearl Harbor and departed on 6 March.
 USNS Weigel disembarked US Army troops at the port of Vũng Tàu on 12 March and two days later US Marines at Danang on 14 March 1966.
-In early August of 1966 she transported a replacement draft of U.S. Marines from San Diego, CA to Danang.
+In early August 1966 she transported a replacement draft of U.S. Marines from San Diego, CA to Danang.
 On 28 September 1966 she departed the US Army Oakland California terminal carrying various units of the 54th Transportation Battalion including the 523rd Transportation Company.
 On 20 October 1966, elements of the 585th Transportation Group disembarked at Cam Ranh Bay.
 Three days later, on 23 October 1966, the 523rd Transportation Company disembarked in Qui Nhơn harbor.
 On 21 March 1967, Weigel landed the 6th Battalion, 32nd Artillery in Qui Nhơn.